Visit the Largest John Wayne Collection in Europe

 The Pea Coat John Wayne wore in both Reap the Wild Wind andWake of the Red Witch.
 Sold by the Wayne Estate in 2011.
 That's Adele Palmer's original costume sketch for the part of the seafaring captain (from Profile in History Auction in 2010).

-Gail Russell's pearl necklace from Wake of the Red Witch, from Joseff of Hollywood, master juweler of the studios (Julien's Auctions in 2017).
+Gail Russell's pearl necklace from Wake of the Red Witch, created by the legendary Joseff of Hollywood, master juweler of the studios (Julien's Auctions in 2017).

 The submerged pearl chest John Wayne salvaged off the bottom of the lagoon just before being ensnared by the giant octpus.
 When he has to kill a man over the pearls, he kicks the wooden treasure chest.
 From the Profiles in History Auction 11.

-Together for the first time since 1960: the costumes of the four principals of The Alamo
+Together for the first time since 1960: costumes of the four principals of The Alamo

 Laurence Harvey's (Col. Travis) tail coat (from the 2002 Sotheby's Auction), Richard Widmark's (Jim Bowie) coat (from collector Les Hemstock, via Wayne expert Rick Spector, directly from WCC Western Costume Company), Frankie Avalon's (Smitty) cotton shirt and pants (from noted Wayne historian Rick Spector in 2001, actually made in 1954 for Alan Ladd for Saskatchewan), and John Wayne's (Davy Crockett) costume: his coat (from the Profiles in Hollywood auction in 2010) and the pants (from the Wayne estate in 2011, redyed for use in subsequent productions), along with several costumes of the Mexican Army (with Republic and Western costume stamps).